videojs/videojs-contrib-ads/README.md

 If you don't already have `npm`, then download and install [Node.js](http://nodejs.org/) (which comes with npm).

-With grunt ready, you can download the ads plugin's build-time dependencies and then build the ads plugin.
+With NPM ready, you can download the ads plugin's build-time dependencies and then build the ads plugin.
 Open a terminal to the directory where you've cloned this repository, then:

 ```sh